 What is the easiest driver to hit for beginners?

 The easiest drivers to hit are drivers with a larger club head and feature a big sweet spot that allows you to still hit a decent shot, even if you do not hit it exactly right.
 Something that is forgivable with a 460cc rating is one of the best choices for most beginners and allows you to have some leeway with your swing while also getting a good distance.

 Should I get a 9.5 or 10.5 loft driver?

 The loft of your club will be decided based on how you swing and your personal characteristics.
 We cannot say that one of these options is better than the other because it will change from person to person.

 Many drivers for beginners will have an adjustable loft setting that allows you to test each one and figure out what is best.
 More people will prefer the 10.5-degree option, but I work with several golfers who prefer the 9.5-degree option.

 Should I be concerned with adjustability?

 You can now adjust quite a bit on a driver and without much effort.
 Adjustable features include loft, lie angle, and face angle.

 The verdict is out on whether or not adjustable features will help improve your golf game.
-Some manufacturers will argue that the more adjustable a driver is, the better your game while others will say the opposite.
+Some manufacturers will argue that the more adjustable a driver is, the better your game, while others will say the opposite.

 In general, those drivers that offer adjustable features are typically more expensive.
-With adjustability, you can usually change the ball flight and can get a few more yards out of your drive.
+With adjustability, you can usually change the ball flight and get a few more yards out of your drive.